Lithl/scribe-app/README.md

 Drive (if you are logged in with your Google account), or download your data as a file.
 In both cases, you can export the entire set of Project data, or just export the Manuscript(s).

+### Collaboration
+If you sign in with a Google account, you can also specify other Google users permitted to collaborate on your Project.
+There are five permission levels:

+1. View: the user can look at what you've written, and nothing more.
+2. Comment: the user can create comments on sections of your text, but cannot make changes.
+3. Suggest: the user can suggest changes, but you have to approve them, in addition to making comments.
+4. Edit: the user can make edits directly without your permission, as well as making suggestions and comments.
+5. Invite: the user can add or remove other users' permissions, in addition to the above.

+The permissions can be granted to the project as a whole, or limited to just some categories (eg, you can let someone only see your Manuscript, not any of your other work).
+You can also give the same person different permissions to different parts of the Project (eg, they can Suggest on the Manuscript, but they can Edit your Locations).

+A user with Invite permissions cannot affect your ability to use your Project, nor change their own permissions.
+If they only have Invite permission on some parts of your Project, they can only edit other users' permissions on those parts.

 ## Deploying Scribe
 If you want to use the code in this repository to deploy an instance of Scribe